 In detail, the balance sheet provides the following information about your company:

 Inevitably, your company will have to produce an operating statement for lenders, buyers, and CPAs in addition to a balance sheet upon the sale of your company.
 You may recognize this financial report by its more common name, the Profit and Loss statement, or the P&L. While the balance sheet details your company’s assets and liabilities, the operating statement details your company’s income and expenses.
 Think long-term figures for the balance sheet versus short-term figures for the P&L.

 In detail, the operating statement can provide the following information about your company:

-While a financial management software or company can easily compile a Balance Sheet or an Operating Statement from your company’s bank ledgers and bills, you as a business owner will have to compile the last type financial reports a potential buyer will need.
+While a financial management software or company can easily compile a Balance Sheet or an Operating Statement from your company’s bank ledgers and bills, you, as a business owner, will have to compile the last type of financial reports a potential buyer will need.

 You will have to identify the Key Performance Indicators, or KPIs, that show how successful your business is currently and how successful it can be in the future.
 Once identified, you will then use the indicators to analyze and predict future income and expenses in a quantifiable financial report.